Marijuana plants that have stretching stems are problematic for grow rooms and outdoor gardens in which height is a major concern.

 Marijuana plants stretch for a variety of reasons.
 Genetics is the most obvious reason.
 Some plants are programmed to produce long stems no matter how much you try to prevent it.
 Sativa strains that grow tall outside will do the same when indoors.
 Excluding genetic factors, there are some things that gardeners can do to decrease stem length between leaves.

 Strong air circulation can create stem and leaf movement that strengthens and widens the stem while also slowing its vertical growth.
-Winds will bend the stem, creating infinitesimal tears in the plant's tissue.
+Winds will bend the stem, creating infinitesimal tears in the plant’s tissue.
 The plant will then quickly mend these small tears by growing new tissue.
 Simply brushing or bending the leaves and stem can mimic the benefits provided by air circulation and, thus, widen and strengthen the stem.
-Download my free marijuana grow bible and learn more about growing marijuana.

 The light spectrum can also serve a purpose when it comes to controlling height.
 Blue light will promote shorter, sturdier stems while red and orange light will stimulate longer, skinnier stems.
 If exposed to metal halide lamps during vegetative growth, plants will have shorter stems.
 If exposed to high-pressure sodium lamps, they will have longer stems.